jezcope/idcc17-library-carpentry/paper.md

   for searching text and extracting key parts.
-  They are the Swiss-army knife of the software world, useful across a wide range of problems and integrated into many other tools.
+  They are the Swiss-army knife of the software world, useful across a wide range of problems and integrated into many other tools: for example, in desktop applications such as Microsoft Word and programming languages such as Python.

 Shell/command line
 : A command-line is an alternative way of interacting with a computer